Scuola Italiana Vittorio Montiglio

 Scuola Italiana Vittorio Montiglio or Scuola Italiana Santiago is an Italian international school founded in 1891.
 Located at Las Condes, Santiago Province, Chile.
 It has scuola infanzia (preschool) through scuola secondaria di II grado (upper secondary school).

-The current campus has 52 classrooms, two tennis courts, three soccer (football) fields, two swimming pools, two bocce fields, and four multipurpose fields.
-The campus has a total of 27,000 sqm of constructed space.
-It opened on 24 March 2009."
+The current campus has 52 classrooms, two tennis courts, three football fields, two swimming pools, two bocce fields, and four multipurpose fields.
+The campus officially opened on 24 March 2009 and encompasses a total of 27,000 sqm of built space.